Nazi eugenics: Identification

 The Law for Simplification of the Health System of July 1934 created Information Centers for Genetic and Racial Hygiene, as well as Health Offices.
-The law also described procedures for 'denunciation' and 'evaluation' of persons, who were then sent to a Genetic Health Court where sterilization was decided.
+The law also described procedures for 'denunciation' and 'evaluation' of persons, who were then sent to a Hereditary Health Court where sterilization was decided.

 Information to determine who was considered 'genetically sick' was gathered from routine information supplied by people to doctor's offices and welfare departments.
 Standardized questionnaires had been designed by Nazi officials with the help of Dehomag (a subsidiary of IBM in the 1930s), so that the information could be encoded easily onto Hollerith punch cards for fast sorting and counting.

 In Hamburg, doctors gave information into a Central Health Passport Archive (c.
 1934), under something called the 'Health-Related Total Observation of Life'.
 This file was to contain reports from doctors, but also courts, insurance companies, sports clubs, the Hitler Youth, the military, the labor service, colleges, etc. Any institution that gave information would get information back in return.
 In 1940, the Reich Interior Ministry tried to impose a Hamburg-style system on the whole Reich.